 This section explains how to configure the LeanFT runtime engine settings on LeanFT node machine.

-This section described how to configure the node's connection to the grid machine, the capabilities provided by this node, the technology add-ins to load and more.
+This section describes how to configure the node's connection to the grid machine, the capabilities provided by this node, the technology add-ins to load and more.

 Configure the settings in the LeanFT settings dialog box